 While Oxford is a full-year program, with the recommendation of their advisor students may petition to participate for one semester only.

-Global Understanding core credit can be fulfilled by this semester program when students participate in the pre- and post-departure New Perspectives course.
-Lab fees apply as of Fall 2013.
-Visit the GEO for details or go to the GEO Global Understanding webpage.
+Global Understanding core credit can be fulfilled by this semester program when students participate in COR210 pre-departure and COR211 upon re-entry.
+Lab fees apply

 The cost is generally equal to a 16-credit semester at Gordon and includes: